eggplants/dlsite-recommendation-llm/README.md

 ## How to run

-You can fetch data from DLSite with [eggplants/dojinvoice_db](https://github.com/eggplants/dojinvoice_db).
+You can fetch data from DLsite with [eggplants/dojinvoice_db](https://github.com/eggplants/dojinvoice_db).

 ```bash
 # Setup deps